Do you need an unfollow app?

 This post gives you a free unfollow app for three social media sites.

 Update: Since this post’s publication, there is great interest in finding an Instagram unfollow app.
+By reading this guide, you discover an Instagram followers viewer as well as followers viewers for two other social media sites.

 Keep reading, and you will find a free app to unfollow on Instagram, a Twitter unfollow app, and a Pinterest unfollow app.